holgerson97/dotfiles/README.md

 Welcome to my dotfiles repository!
 This is the pinnacle of configuration files, designed to transform your development environment into something marginally better than chaos.

+## Table of Contents

+## Features
+### Aerospace
+Aerospace is an i3 like tiling window manager exclusively for MacOS.
+The configuration features vim like bindings, working with multiple monitors and giving a complete HotKey-based workflow for mulitple workspaces.

 ## Installation

 Here's how you can install these masterpieces, assuming you really want to: